prestonharberts/biblegateway-to-obsidian/README.md

 - If wanted, indent poetry by putting a '>' at the beginning of each line to indent (same as toggling blockquotes).
 Make sure to add a space below blockquote if the next line is a continuation of the same verse, or else it will be shown as a blockquote in preview mode, too.
 - If wanted, bold OT references in the NT.
 - If wanted, add editorial footnotes and cross-references.

+#### NKJV specific changes

+- A line in `bg2md` needs to be to correctly capitalize Lord to LORD when needed.
+Change line 371 to `passage.gsub!(%r{<span style="font-variant: small-caps" class="small-caps divine-name">Lord</span>}, 'LORD')`
+- The first header for 1 Sam.
+28, 2 Chron.
+5, 2 Cor.
+7, 2 Kings 7, 2 Sam.
+19, Dan.
+11, Eccles.
+8, and Zeph.
+1 need to be removed in all Scripture and Note files.

 #### CSB specific changes